Light Painting Wedding Photograph

 Let’s just say that lots of expensive electronics stayed out of our camera bags for the next couple of days to thoroughly dry out!

-The kitchen staff gave me a clear plastic bag and I placed our powerful WITSTRO MoLight AD360II-C inside of it to keep it as dry as I could.
-Joannie stood at the tripod under an umbrella to keep her and the camera dry as best she could.
+The kitchen staff gave me a clear plastic bag.
+I placed our powerful WITSTRO MoLight AD360II-C inside of it to keep it as dry as I could.
+Joannie stood by the tripod under an umbrella to keep her and the camera dry as best she could.

-Joannie also fires the camera and flash for me using an app on my iPhone while I run around in the rain saying “ready” every time I’m in place to light paint another part of the scene.
-It must have looked pretty crazy to the wedding guests that were outside socializing while I got fairly wet running around with a flash on a 20 foot light stand.
+Joannie also fires the camera and flash for me using an app on my iPhone.
+I run around saying “ready” every time I’m in a new spot to light paint another part of the scene.
+It must have looked pretty crazy to the wedding guests that were outside socializing.
+Watching me get fairly wet running around with a flash on a 20 foot light stand.

 One Part Ultra Details and One Part Fantasy

 Because of the unusual way that these light paintings are lit, light painted wedding photographs bring out details that cannot be achieved any other lighting technique.
 Light paintings have an almost a 3D look.
 Sometimes I’ll up the ante and add a fantasy element to the finish light painting wedding photograph.